Can You Hold the Electrode While Stick Welding? When and How To

 Conclusion

-While you can hold a stick welding rod to make arc striking or tacking easier, you increase the injury risks, most often burns from the high heat.
+While you can hold a stick rod to make arc striking or tacking easier, you increase the injury risks, most often burns from the high heat.

 More Weldpundit articles